lucatume/di52/README.md

 }
 ```

-The instance methods does not offer the same amount of flexibility closures offer (and that's why closures were implemented) but mitigates the problem avoiding other work-arounds (singletons, factories or an eager instantiation).
+The instance methods does not offer the same amount of flexibility closures offer (and that's why closures were implemented) but mitigates the problem avoiding other work-arounds (singletons, factories or an eager instantiation) and granting a **lazy instantiation**.

-## The `callback` method
+## The callback method
 Some applications require callbacks (or some form of callable) to be returned in specific pieces of code.
 This is especially the case with WordPress and its [event-based architecture](https://codex.wordpress.org/Plugin_API/Filter_Reference "Plugin API/Filter Reference « WordPress Codex").
-Using the container makes do not removes that possibility:
+Using the container does not removes that possibility:

 ```php
 $container = new tad_DI52_Container();